MyMedia/php-argument-builder/README.md

 Argument Builder Library
 ===================

-AbstractArgumentBuilder class used in php application to create custom ArgumentBuilders o various types.
+AbstractArgumentBuilder class is used in php applications to create custom ArgumentBuilders.
+Generates its own property getters and setters and unset via automated magic function.

 # Installation